Dwight D. Eisenhower: President at Columbia University and NATO Supreme Commander

 In 1948, Eisenhower became President of Columbia University, an Ivy League university in New York City, where he was inducted into Phi Beta Kappa.
 The choice was subsequently characterized as not having been a good fit for either party.
 During that year, Eisenhower's memoir, Crusade in Europe, was published.
-Critics regarded it as one of the finest U.S. military memoirs, and it was a major financial success as well.
-Eisenhower sought the advice of Augusta National's Roberts about the tax implications of this, and in due course Eisenhower's profit on the book was substantially aided by what author David Pietrusza calls "a ruling without precedent" by the U.S. Department of the Treasury.
+It was a major financial success.
+Eisenhower sought the advice of Augusta National's Roberts about the tax implications of this, and in due course Eisenhower's profit on the book was substantially aided by what author David Pietrusza calls "a ruling without precedent" by the Department of the Treasury.
 It held that Eisenhower was not a professional writer, but rather, marketing the lifetime asset of his experiences, and thus he had to pay only capital gains tax on his $635,000 advance instead of the much higher personal tax rate.
 This ruling saved Eisenhower about $400,000.

-Eisenhower's stint as the president of Columbia University was punctuated by his activity within the Council on Foreign Relations, a study group he led as president concerning the political and military implications of the Marshall Plan, and The American Assembly, Eisenhower's "vision of a great cultural center where business, professional and governmental leaders could meet from time to time to discuss and reach conclusions concerning problems of a social and political nature".
-His biographer Blanche Wiesen Cook suggested that this period served as "the political education of General Eisenhower", since he had to prioritize wide-ranging educational, administrative, and financial demands for the university.
-Through his involvement in the Council on Foreign Relations, he also gained exposure to economic analysis, which would become the bedrock of his understanding in economic policy.
-"Whatever General Eisenhower knows about economics, he has learned at the study group meetings," one Aid to Europe member claimed.
+Eisenhower's stint as the president of Columbia was punctuated by his activity within the Council on Foreign Relations, a study group he led concerning the political and military implications of the Marshall Plan and The American Assembly, Eisenhower's "vision of a great cultural center where business, professional and governmental leaders could meet from time to time to discuss and reach conclusions concerning problems of a social and political nature".
+His biographer Blanche Wiesen Cook suggested that this period served his "political education", since he had to prioritize wide-ranging educational, administrative, and financial demands for the university.
+Through his involvement in the Council on Foreign Relations, he also gained exposure to economic analysis, which became the bedrock of his understanding in economic policy.
+"Whatever General Eisenhower knows about economics, he has learned at the study group meetings", one Aid to Europe member claimed.

 Eisenhower accepted the presidency of the university to expand his ability to promote "the American form of democracy" through education.
-He was clear on this point to the trustees involved in the search committee.
+He was clear on this point to the trustees on the search committee.
 He informed them that his main purpose was "to promote the basic concepts of education in a democracy".
 As a result, he was "almost incessantly" devoted to the idea of the American Assembly, a concept he developed into an institution by the end of 1950.